getodk/governance/TSC1/README.md

 | Slack | [#tsc](https://opendatakit.slack.com/channels/tsc) | Anyone can join, new members can see history | For quick, semi-private ephemeral conversation. |

 ## Process
-The TSC meets every other Wednesday at 16 UTC on [Uberconference](https://www.uberconference.com/opendatakit).
+The TSC meets every other Wednesday for 1 hour starting at 16:00 London time on [Uberconference](https://www.uberconference.com/opendatakit).
 Meetings are open for non-TSC members to listen.

 Meetings are led by a rotating facilitator.
 The facilitator is responsible for generating an agenda (see below).
 Anyone can propose agenda items by commenting on the meeting announcement post.